Epimodev/react-drop-portal/README.md

 **minHeight** `(optional) number`
 Default to `Infinity`, define the minimum height the portal can have when it overflow screen before place it to opposite position

+**withoutLocalFocus** `(optional): boolean`
+by default focus will be restricted to elements in portal you can disable this behavior by using this prop

 **className** `(optional) string`
 className to apply on container